Fortran API#

 The basic infrastructure to handle molecular and periodic structures is provided by the modular computation tool chain library.
 The library provides a structure type which is used to represent all geometry related informations in dftd4.
 A structure type can be constructed from arrays or read from a file.

-Additionally, the molecular charge and the number of unpaired electrons can be provided the charge
+Additionally, the molecular charge and the number of unpaired electrons can be provided the charge and uhf keyword, respectively.

-To create a periodic structure the lattice parameters can be passed as 3 by 3 matrix with the lattice
+To create a periodic structure the lattice parameters can be passed as 3 by 3 matrix with the lattice keyword.

 An example for using the constructor is given here